ipfs/specs/src/unixfs-data-format.md

 title: UnixFS
 description: >
-  UnixFS is a Protocol Buffers-based format for describing files, directories, and symlinks as DAGs in IPFS.
+  UnixFS is a Protocol Buffers-based format for describing files, directories, and symlinks as dag-pb and raw DAGs in IPFS.
-date: 2022-10-10
+date: 2024-09-06
-maturity: reliable
+maturity: draft
 editors:
   - name: David Dias
     github: daviddias